algorithmica-org/algorithmica/content/english/hpc/compilation/precalc.md

 static_assert(P.isqrt[42] == 6);
 ```

-Note that when you call `constexpr` functions while passing non-constants, the compiler may or may not compute them during compile-time:
+Note that when you call `constexpr` functions while passing non-constants, the compiler may or may not compute them during compile time:

 ```c++
 for (int i = 0; i < 100; i++)
     cout << fibonacci(i) << endl;
 ```

-In this example, even though technically we perform a constant number of iterations and call `fibonacci` with parameters known at compile-time, they are technically not compile-time constants.
+In this example, even though technically we perform a constant number of iterations and call `fibonacci` with parameters known at compile time, they are technically not compile-time constants.
 It's up to the compiler whether to optimize this loop or not — and for heavy computations, it often chooses not to.

 <!--

 ### Code Generation

-There are plenty of languages that support computing *data* during compile-time, but none can produce efficient code at all times.
+There are plenty of languages that support computing *data* during compile time, but none can produce efficient code at all times.

 One huge example is generating lexers and parsers: which is usually done in.